How to Send Emails in WooCommerce using WP Mail Plugin

 WooCommerce not sending emails: troubleshooting the most common issues

-Even though the WP Mail SMTP plugin solves most of the sending problems, it’s not almighty.
+Even though a good WordPress plugin solves most of the sending problems, it’s not almighty.
 WooCommerce might still not send emails because of its quirks.
 Below we’ll list down common ways to fix WooCommerce sending issues.

 Checking the order status